 Retreats end between noon and 2 pm on closing day and usually include breakfast and lunch.
 We ask that guests check out before 3 p.m.
 Any unclaimed personal belongings left at Wonderwell by guests will be held in lost and found for 2 months and then given to charity.

-*For personal retreats the departure day must be discussed in advance of your retreat.
+*For solo retreats the departure day must be discussed in advance of your retreat.
 As you are aware of your anticipated departure time or if you plan to leave the premises for more than 12 hours during your stay, please notify staff.

 Wonderwell’s meals are provided by one of our many talented sangha chefs.* As much as possible, we select local and organic foods to provide a well-rounded and nutritious meal.
 Lunch and dinner contain a main entree, two side dishes, and salad greens.
 For most meals, each dish on the buffet table will have card that lists all ingredients in that dish.

 Because we are a retreat center, we are set up to provide meals to groups, not to individuals.
 Menus are based on what is in season and in the market.
 Because of this, we are not able to accommodate individual needs.
 We invite guests to bring what they think they will need to supplement their diet.
 We offer a refrigerator and shelf space for storage.
 We also have a microwave and toaster for guests to heat food.
 We do not have a stove or blender for guests.